ssha-org/ssha_web/content/conference.md

 **NOTE: Registration for the 2023 SSHA annual conference will open up soon.
 Please check back for updates.**

 <br />
 Our 2023 conference will be held in Washington DC on November 16-19 at the Hyatt Regency Washington on Capitol Hill.
 This will mark the 49th annual meeting of the Social Science History Association.
 This year's theme is "Pursuits of Wellbeing."
-Please refer to the SSHA Call for Papers linked below for Further information.
+Please refer to the SSHA Call for Papers linked below for further information.
 <h2><a href="https://ssha.org/files/2023_SSHA_CFP.pdf" target="_blank" role="button" class="btn btn-default btn-lg"><i><h3>SSHA Call for Papers</h3></i></a></h2>
 <br />